Will the development of technology really disrupt retail banking? Thoughts on that?

 Retail banks are not only responsible for enhancing client experience in-store, but they are also expected to achieve that in the most cost-efficient way possible.

 Instead of investing in traditional TV ads and promotional brochures, commercial banking incumbents will now try to maximize the usage of existing retail spaces to help promote their brand and retain loyalty.

 Industry News, What’s New?

 If you’ve been following the news, you know the industry players are spending big bucks to convert by going digital.
-Whether it is implementing digital advertising strategy, increasing digital online presence, promoting digital presence in-store etc., they are doing it all.
+Whether it is implementing a digital advertising strategy, increasing digital online presence, promoting digital presence in-store, etc., they are doing it all.

 - JP Morgan Chase & Co. collected consumer trends in the past decade and recorded 53 million active digital visitors in 2019.
 The industry giant made an announcement at the start of 2020 to devote 11.5 billion in advancing their digital platform and 36.5 million in improving mobile applications.

 - Goldman Sach confirmed the partnership with Apple to deliver a brand new “Apple Card”.
 This was aiming to implement changes in the end user credit card experience in 2019.

 - Bank of Montreal (BMO) introduced their new digital portfolio management services and online lending solutions in 2019.
 The solutions focused to simplify customer experience journey and cut down loan application time to minutes.